Low-Residue Diet Plan

 4. Good for Those Who are on a Liquid Diet

-If you are on a liquid diet and now want to jump on to the solid diet, a low-residue diet is what you should follow first before starting the normal solid diet.
+If you are on a liquid diet and want to jump on to the solid diet, a low-residue diet is what you should follow before starting the regular solid diet.
 It is because of the better functioning of your organs.
-It can balance your digestion system and also improves your overall health.
+It can balance your digestion system and also improve your overall health.

 Cons:

-A low-residue diet is not good for everyone, as normal human beings require dietary fiber in their daily food intake to keep things functioning well.
-Here are some disadvantages of the low residue diet as it is not recommended to everyone by healthcare providers.
+A low-residue diet is not suitable for everyone.
+Normal humans require dietary fiber in their daily food intake to keep their systems functioning.
+Here are some disadvantages of the low-residue diet, as healthcare providers do not recommend it to everyone.

-When you are on a low-residue diet for a longer period, you may face chronic diseases such as diabetes, heart problems, etc. Dietary fiber is good for the health of your heart.
-If not required, then you should not follow this diet plan.
+If you follow a low-residue diet for a long time, you may develop chronic diseases such as diabetes and heart problems.
+Dietary fiber is good for your heart’s health, so you should not follow this diet plan if it is not required.

 2. Imbalance Bowel Movements